Azure-Samples/application-health-samples/README.md

 - `port`: The port to use for the health check.
 Optional when protocol is http or https, mandatory when protocol is tcp
 - `requestPath`: The path to the health check endpoint.
 Mandatory when protocol is http or https, not allowed when protocol is tcp
 - `intervalInSeconds`: The interval in seconds between health checks.Optional, default is 1.
 This setting is the number of consecutive probes required for the health status to change.
-  - > For example, if numberOfProbles == 3, you will need 3 consecutive "Healthy" signals to change the health status from "Unhealthy"/"Unknown" into "Healthy" state.
+  - > For example, if numberOfProbes == 3, you will need 3 consecutive "Healthy" signals to change the health status from "Unhealthy"/"Unknown" into "Healthy" state.
 The same requirement applies to change health status into "Unhealthy" or "Unknown" state.
 - `numberOfProbes`: Optional, default = `intervalInSeconds * numberOfProbes`; maximum grace period is 14400 seconds.
 The number of consecutive probes that must return a healthy status before the extension reports the application as healthy.

 ### Possible Health States